adsabs/adsabs.github.io/_includes/_blogcontent/2025-08-25-scix-data-collections.md

 Tracking the use of research data and software in the scientific literature is one of the primary goals of SciX.
 This not only helps reproducibility of scientific results, but it also allows greater discoverability of all the research artifacts involved: papers, software, and datasets.
 An additional benefit of enhancing the FAIRness of this content is the ability for researchers, data managers, and funders alike to evaluate the scientific impact of people, projects and institutions.

-For more information on our efforts in capturing citations and mentions to dataset and for practical examples of how to leverage SciX’s features further, please see our 2024 blog post by Edwin Henneken on SciX Data Linking and Indexing.
+For more information on our efforts in capturing citations and credits to datasets and for practical examples of how to leverage SciX’s features further, please see our [2024 blog post](data-linking-III) by Edwin Henneken on SciX Data Linking and Indexing.